English Idioms and Idiomatic Expressions

 What are idioms?

-Idioms are words, phrases or expressions which are commonly used in everyday conversation by
+Idioms are words, phrases or expressions commonly used in everyday conversation by

 native speakers of English.
 Learning the most well-known idioms will help make your English sound more fluent.